codemeit/CSharpToyBitcoinBlockchain/README.md

-You may wonder how the mining works, this is the method tells the basic idea the condtition of
+You may wonder how the mining works, this is the method telling the basic idea the condtition of mining.
+In a nutshell, you mined the block successfully if you found a hash with certain number of leading '0's in it.

      public void Mine(int difficulty)
      {